tomato42/tls13-spec/draft-ietf-tls-tls13.md

         the string "server finished".
 {:br }

-For modes where ES != 0 the finished_secret is computed as:
+The finished_secret is computed as:

          finished_secret = PRF(AMS, "finished_secret",
-                               SecurityParameters.server_random +
-                               SecurityParameters.client_random)

-Otherwise:

-         finished_secret = PRF(MS, "finished_secret",
                                SecurityParameters.server_random +
                                SecurityParameters.client_random)

 [[OPEN ISSUE: In Hugo's diagram, the secrets used for Finished have